Oneirical/bevy_tgfp/DESIGN.md

 # Tutorial
-- Mention the Color imprements Copy oddity from bevy discord.
+- Mention the Color implements Copy oddity from bevy discord.
 - Mention the exclusive system (&mut World) and associated weird bevy errors.
 - A Gimp tutorial for the spritesheet, inspired by the broughlike one.
 - Is the ̀`Map` too weird?
 Maybe it should just fetch the entity with the correct Position?